-9. Highway Maintenance and Enhancements

-- (a) To receive updates relating to the following highway matters: - i.
+- 9. Highway Maintenance and Enhancements - (a) Updates relating to the following highway matters No updates had been received in respect of the following highway defects, other than for item (iv). - i.
 Holes on Birtles Lane (near to access point to Highlees Farm). - ii.
-Removal of surplus signs (change of priority) at School Lane. - iii.
+Removal of surplus signs (change of priority) at School Lane.

+- iii.
 Deterioration of highway surface on Slade Lane. - iv.
-Verge obstruction at Slade Lane. - v.
+Verge obstruction at Slade Lane.Update: Matter referred to Highways Records Officer for investigation. - v.
 Grit bin position at Slade Lane. - vi.
 Potholes on Macclesfield Road near to Smithy Cottage. - vii.
 Broken bridleway sign at Cross Lane. - viii.
 Damaged sign on Macclesfield Road near to junction with Greyhound Lane. - ix.
-Muddy section along Nether Alderley FP55. - x.
-Blocked drains at Slade Lane causing flooding at Hocker Lane. - (b) To receive highway matters for attention from Members. - (c) To receive feedback from Cheshire East Council, if available, on the submitted highway priority issues.
+Muddy section along Nether Alderley FP55 - x.
+Blocked drains at Slade Lane causing flooding of Hocker Lane.